 Shin Pain (Care of the Young Athlete)

-For all of the different causes of shin pain, athletes often complain first of pain, burning, or tightness along the shin.
-The following are symptoms of bone-related and muscle-related shin pain.
+For all the different causes of shin pain, athletes often feel pain, burning, or tightness along the shin at first.
+Here are particular symptoms of bone- and muscle-related shin pain.

 Pain during and after running